-Going into college, it’s easy to think that your grades don’t matter for the first couple of years until you really start to hone in on your major.
-A common misconception is that the general education classes and electives that you take during your freshman and sophomore year are ones that you can put on the back burner and not worry too much about.
-However, there are several reasons why this myth is not only untrue but can be harmful to your overall collegiate career.
+Going into college, it’s easy to think that your grades don’t matter for the first couple of years.
+They won’t matter until you really start to hone in on your major, right?
+A common misconception is that you don’t have to worry about general education classes and electives are ones.
+However, there are several reasons why this is a myth and how it can harm your overall collegiate career.

 Your general education grades matter.

 For example, rhetoric aids in writing and speaking skills which are extremely important in any professional field.
 Human biology helps us understand our own bodies and how they function.
-Particularly, if you have to take a human biology lab, dissections are a great way to experience hands-on learning and know the importance of paying attention to detail.
-As for interpretation of literature, critical thinking skills and understanding complex concepts are central to succeeding in this class.
+Particularly, if you have to take a human biology lab, dissections are a great way to experience hands-on learning and how to pay attention to details.
+As for the interpretation of literature, critical thinking skills and understanding complex concepts are central to succeeding in this class.
 Being able to effectively interpret and communicate ideas presented through text shows that you have the ability to think abstractly and creatively.